cezkol/polish_sejm/README.md

 **TEXT ANALYZIS AND CLASSIFICATION FOR SPEECHES IN POLISH PARLIAMENT**

 This project was created during my postgraduate, data science-related studies on Warsaw University of Technology.
-It was created to  develop the text corpus of deputies speeches in Polish parliament (Sejm), perform analysis of them and then build 3 independent NLP models for speeches classification.
+It was created to  develop the text corpus of deputies speeches in Polish Parliament (10. term), perform analysis of them and then build 3 independent NLP models for speeches classification.
 Based on input text, each model tries to predict the deputy party membership of a speaker.
 All code is written in Python.

 Content list: